cigmaian/Sign-up-Form/README.md

 ## Features

-- Dark mode
+- Dark mode.
-- Hover effect on logo, buttons and log in
+- Hover effect on logo, buttons and log in.